apanoush/ada-METAL-website/report.md

 Then you’ve got the Cold War eras—1946 to the present—which are also closely connected.
 This is when Action/Adventure/Thriller genres took over, thanks to all the espionage and political tension.
 Later, sci-fi and fantasy blew up as people started dreaming big and escaping reality.
 Periods like **The Great Depression (1929-1939)** and **World War II (1939-1945)** sit in the middle.
 Both were tough times, so Drama/Mystery dominated, but there was still room for Comedy and Musicals to lighten the mood.
 And then you’ve got the outliers, like **The Belle Époque** compared to the **Post-Cold War** era—totally different vibes.
 Early cinema was simple, while the 2000s were all about flashy, CGI-heavy blockbusters and genre diversity.
 It’s **supercalifragilisticexpialidocious**!
-We weren’t delululu—there really is a correlation between historical and economic events and film genres.
+We weren’t delulu—there really is a correlation between historical and economic events and film genres.
 But we’re not quite there yet to say it’s causality.

 ---
 ## Let's see what we are talking about !